zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 The 12G parameter indicates 12GB of heap memory, please adjust to your server (always keep a few hundred megabytes free for your OS and other apps).

+To be able to starts/stop/restart tomcat7 you need an init.d script.
+You can find one [https://gist.github.com/baylisscg/942150 here].
+Copy this file to /etc/init.d/tomcat7 and give it execute permissions (chmod +x /etc/init.d/tomcat7).

 Restart Tomcat: service tomcat7 restart

 # Installing an STMP server

+You only have to do this if you do not already have an accessible SMTP server running in your network or with your ISP.
+Remember running your own SMTP server is a security/spam risk if you don't know how to properly install/maintain it.

 ```
 apt-get install postfix